groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/net/groupdocs.signature.options/imagesignoptions/shapeposition/_index.md

 ---
 title: ShapePosition
 second_title: GroupDocs.Signature for .NET API Reference
-description: Defines where shape should be presented in the document layout
+description: Defines where shape should be presented in the document layout.
+Avaliable only for Word documents
 type: docs
 weight: 140
 url: /net/groupdocs.signature.options/imagesignoptions/shapeposition/
 ---
 ## ImageSignOptions.ShapePosition property

-Defines where shape should be presented in the document layout
+Defines where shape should be presented in the document layout.
+Avaliable only for Word documents

 ```csharp
 public ShapePosition ShapePosition { get; set; }